knz/shakespeare/docs/manual.md

 end
 ```

-The `role` keyword followed by a role name, the `is` keyword and
+The `role` keyword followed by a role name, an optional `extends`
-the various role specification directives.
+directive, followed by the various role specification directives.
+The
-The section ends with the keyword `end` on its own line.
+section ends with the keyword `end` on its own line.

 ### Semantics